cccbr/belfryupkeep/content/docs/120-ropes/rope-driers/index.md

 - 13A power supply using UK standard 3 pin plug and appropriately rated flex
 - Thermostat
-- Timer to enable drier to be operated for a limited period before ringing.
+- Timer to enable drier to be operated for a limited period before ringing
 - On / off switch on the unit itself (as well as with mains socket)
 - Warning pilot “on light” on the unit
 - Over-temperature cut-out